-Because the air quality modeling indicates that Project's regional contribution to cumulative impacts would be negligible and the Project would comply with the requirements of the SJVAPCD attainment plans and rules, the Project would not result in a cumulatively considerable net increase of any criteria pollutant for which the Project region is nonattainment under an applicable federal or state ambient air quality standard.
-Based on these anticipated activity levels, the Project construction activities would not exceed construction thresholds.
-Therefore, construction emissions were found to be less than significant, and no further evaluation is required.
+Because the air quality modeling indicates that project's regional contribution to cumulative impacts would be negligible and the project would comply with the requirements of the SJVAPCD attainment plans and rules, the project would not result in a cumulatively considerable net increase of any criteria pollutant for which the project region is nonattainment under an applicable federal or state ambient air quality standard.
+Impacts are less than significant.